Random networks with sublinear preferential attachment: The giant component

 In this paper we investigate the properties of preferential attachment networks with general concave attachment rules.
-There are at least two good reasons to do this: On the one hand it turns out that global features of the network can depend in a very subtle fashion on the function~$f$ and only the possibility to vary this parameter gives sufficient leeway for statistical modelling and allows a critical analysis of the robustness of the results.
-On the other hand we are interested in the transitions between different qualitative behaviour as we pass from \emph{absence} of preferential attachment, the case of constant attachment rules~$f$, effectively corresponding to a variant of the Erd\H{o}s-R\'enyi model, to \emph{strong forms} of preferential attachment as given by linear attachment rules~$f$.
+There are at least two good reasons to do this: on the one hand it turns out that global features of the network can depend in a very subtle fashion on the function $f$, and only the possibility to vary this parameter gives sufficient leeway for statistical modeling and allows a critical analysis of the robustness of the results.
+On the other hand we are interested in the transitions between different qualitative behaviors as we pass from \textit{absence} of preferential attachment, the case of constant attachment rules $f$, effectively corresponding to a variant of the Erd\H{o}s--R\'enyi model, to \textit{strong forms} of preferential attachment as given by linear attachment rules $f$.
 In a previous paper~\cite{DM09} we have studied degree distributions for such a model.
 We found the exact asymptotic degree distributions, which constitute the crucial tool for comparison with other models.
-The main result of~\cite{DM09} showed the emergence of a \emph{perpetual hub}, a vertex which from some time on remains the vertex of maximal degree, when the tail of~$f$ is sufficiently heavy to ensure divergence of the series $\sum 1/f(n)^2$.
-In the present paper, which is independent of~\cite{DM09}, we look at the global connectivity features of the network and ask for the emergence of a \emph{giant component}, i.e.\ a connected component comprising a positive fraction of all vertices present.
+The main result of~\cite{DM09} showed the emergence of a \textit{perpetual hub}, a vertex which from some time on remains the vertex of maximal degree, when the tail of $f$ is sufficiently heavy to ensure convergence of the series $\sum1/f(n)^2$.
+In the present paper, which is independent of~\cite{DM09}, we look at the global connectivity features of the network and ask for the emergence of a \textit{giant component}, that is, a connected component comprising a positive fraction of all vertices present.